 It's easy to argue "it's just a toothache; I don't really need to worry about this," but an abscessed tooth will not heal itself.
 Address the symptoms with pain relievers (homeopathic or otherwise), then see your doctor as soon as possible.

 Need some more information?
-Peruse the links and resources on the next page.
+Peruse the links and resources below.